Dendrodoris krebsii

 Dendrodoris krebsii is a species of sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Dendrodorididae.

 Distribution

-Distribution of Dendrodoris krebsii includes North and south American mainland from Georgia to Rio de Janeiro State in southeastern Brazil.
+Distribution of Dendrodoris krebsii includes North and south American mainland from Georgia to Rio de Janeiro in southeastern Brazil.
 It was also found in Bahamas, Cuba, Cayman Islands, Jamaica, Dominican Republic, Virgin Islands, St. Martin, Antigua, Guadeloupe, Martinique, St. Lucia, St. Vincent and the Grenadines, Barbados, Aruba, Curaçao, Bonaire, Grenada and Panama.

 Description

 The shape of the body is oval to elongate.
 The dorsum is soft and without tubercles.
 Background color is extremely variable, white, black, orange, red or light green, with or without spots of red, black, gray or white.
 Rhinophores and gill are usually the same color as the rest of the body with white tips.
 The maximum recorded body length is 120 mm or up to 150 mm.